rinaldo-rex/rinaldo-rex.github.io/src/personal/people/experiment/pity_2.md

 “Well that and more.
 For instance, that you’ll pretty much be distracted by the fact that I didn’t ask about it”

 Ferdinand was now just staring at her.
-Already planning counter-measures.
-You keep me challenged.
+Already planning counter-measures. *You keep me challenged, sweetie!*

 “But hey, I’m going to make it easier for you — ” Riya smiled, aware of how anxious he already was, “What’s with those posts?”